NREL-Sienna/PowerSystems.jl/docs/src/tutorials/working_with_time_series.md

 # Add A Time Series Using Scaling Factors

-Now, let's add the load time series.
-Recall that this data is normalized to the peak load power, so the available data are scaling factors.
+Let's add the load time series.
+Recall that this data is normalized to the peak system power, so we'll use it to scale both of our loads.
+We call normalized time series data *scaling factors*.

 First, let's create our input data `TimeSeries.TimeArray` with the example data and the same time stamps we used in the wind time series: